aws-samples/amazon-sagemaker-build-train-deploy/README.md

 The dataset consists of 10,000 records and 14 features, representing some measurements that have been collected on the machinery, plus the indication of failure, if any.
 This is a basic dataset that oversimplifies the Predictive Maintenance task.
 However, it keeps this workshop easy to follow while being a good representative of the various steps of the machine learning workflow.

-Your goal is to build a simple machine learning model that predicts whether a piece of machinery is going to fail (<b>Predictive Maintenance</b>).
+Your goal is to build a simple machine learning model that predicts whether a piece of machinery is going to fail.

 Following is an excerpt from the dataset: